Nithinsettibathula/aws-terraform-task/README.md

 5\.
 Conclusion

-This project allowed me to successfully demonstrate both manual and automated cloud provisioning.
-These skills complement my B.Tech background as I continue my professional development.
+This Task allowed me to successfully demonstrate both manual and automated cloud provisioning.